velostudio/levo/client-app/readme.md

 - wasm-tools can be obtained by `cargo install wasm-tools`
 - wasmtime runtime should be compatible with `wasi_snapshot_preview1.reactor.wasm` adapter.
 To get this file go to release archives in https://github.com/bytecodealliance/wasmtime
+- use build.sh to automate brotli wasm file generation